content-left-bg.png

 • substitute another decision for the principal’s decision.

-1. As soon as practicable after making the review decision, regional directors give the student written notice of the review decision using either Template letter: Notice to student – application for review of principal’s decision on remaining allocation or Template letter: Notice to student – application for review of principal’s decision on additional semesters, and send a copy of the notice to the parent (unless it is inappropriate to do so) and to the principal.
+• As soon as practicable after making the review decision, regional directors give the student written notice of the review decision using either Template letter: Notice to student – application for review of principal’s decision on remaining allocation or Template letter: Notice to student – application for review of principal’s decision on additional semesters, and send a copy of the notice to the parent (unless it is inappropriate to do so, for example, as the student is independent) and to the principal.

-1. Students (or their representative) may make a written submission to the Assistant Director-General, State Schools (ADG SS), against the decision within 30 school days after the information notice about the decision was given to the student (or later if permitted by the ADG SS).
+• Students (or their representative) may make a written submission to the Assistant Director-General, Disability, Inclusion and Student Services (ADG DI&SS), against the decision within 30 school days after the information notice about the decision was given to the student (or later if permitted by the ADG DI&SS).

-2. The ADG SS reviews the decision (using the material that led to the decision and any other material considered relevant) within 40 school days after the making of the submission, and either
+• The ADG DI&SS reviews the decision (using the material that led to the decision and any other material considered relevant), including whether human rights were engaged by the regional director's (or other delegate's of the Director-General) decision and if they were properly considered, within 40 school days after receiving the submission.

 • confirms the decision, or